apache/mxnet/docs/api/python/text/text.md

 ```

-We can obtain the same vector representation for the words 'hello' and 'world'
+We can obtain the vector representation for the words 'hello' and 'world'
 by specifying their indices (2 and 1) and the `glossary.idx_to_vec` in
-:class:`~mxnet.gluon.nn.Embedding`.
+`mxnet.gluon.nn.Embedding`.

 ```python
 >>> layer = gluon.nn.Embedding(len(glossary), glossary.vec_len)